CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Duration*: 20 minutes and 15 seconds to 45 minutes, plus 4 minutes and 10 seconds to 10 minutes per level<br />
 *Stamina Cost*: 6500, minus 145 per level to a minimum of 3250<br />
 *Channeling Time*: 500 moves, minus 3 moves per level to a minimum of 300<br />
-*Effects*: Enter a trance and improve the psion's ability to craft, increasing crafting speed by 4% and skill level by 0.25 per 4 power levels.
-However, the psion's vision will be limited and their movement speed will be slowed while in the trance.<br />
+*Effects*: Enter a trance and improve the psion's ability to craft, increasing crafting speed by 4% and skill level by 0.25 per 4 power levels and allowing them to craft regardless of light levels.
+However, the psion's vision will be limited and their movement speed will be slowed while in the trance, and they will be blind while actually crafting anything.<br />
 *Prerequisites*: Speed Reader 8, Discern Weakness 4, Premonition 6<br />

 ## One Perfect Shot